Real Weddings: Inside Rina Hiranand & Aaron Davis's Chiang Mai Celebration

 From her Rime Arodaky jumpsuit and her lengha by Anushree Reddy, to her show-stopping Toni Maticevski gown and her Giambatista Valli after-party dress, Rina wore an array of gorgeous outfits for the celebrations in both Hong Kong and Thailand.

 For the Thai ceremony, Rina walked down the aisle in an off-the-shoulder grown by Toni Maticevski; from The LOFT Bridal.
 Knowing she wanted something structural and unique, but timeless, she turned to LOFT Bridal owner Jackie Au to help her find the perfect dress.

-She completed the look with vintage jewellery from her family collection, a veil by Christina Devine Designs and Alexandre Birman shoes.
+She completed the look with vintage jewellery from her family collection, a veil by Christina Devine and Alexandre Birman shoes.

 The elegant, floor-sweeping dress was only further complimented by the bridesmaids soft grey Monique Lhuillier gowns.